Skip to content

 Early Intervention Services for Children Who Are Deaf and Hard of Hearing: a Technical Bulletin

 The Maryland Infants and Toddlers Program (MITP) provides a statewide, community based interagency system of comprehensive early intervention services to eligible infants and toddlers, from birth until the beginning of the school year following a child’s fourth birthday, and their families (Md.
 Code Ann., Educ. §8-416).
 The MITP is committed to starting early because research shows that the age at which a child begins high-quality interventions and supports is the greatest predictor for closing the gap in development between children who are Deaf or hard-of-hearing and their typically developing peers.
 In fact, early intervention services result in better language outcomes regardless of hearing status or even communication approach (Yoshinaga-Itano, 2003).
+Overall, this resource serves as an informative guide for families, professionals, and community stakeholders seeking to understand the scope and impact of early intervention services in Maryland.

 Can't find what you're looking for?
 Contact Us!